WildGums/WildGums.OpenSource/src/orc.controls/directorypicker.md

 Property name|Description
 -|-
 LabelWidth|Gets or sets the label width
-LabelText|gets or sets the label content SelectedDirectory|Gets or sets the selected directory
+LabelText|Gets or sets the label content SelectedDirectory|Gets or sets the selected directory

 ## How to use